 A Few Minutes Could Save Your Life

 Did you know that oral cancer claims one life every hour of every day in the United States?
 This year, about 53,000 people are expected to be newly diagnosed with this disease, and only about 57 percent of them will likely still be alive five years from now.
 Oral cancer may not be as common as breast or some other cancers, but it certainly deserves our attention so that we can try to reduce the mortality rate.
-Luckily, our dentists at Prime Dentistry have the training and experience to recognize oral cancer in its early forms, when it is much easier to treat.
-That’s why they perform an oral cancer screening at every dental checkup and cleaning appointment.
+Luckily, Dr. Ahir at Prime Dentistry has the training and experience to recognize oral cancer in its early forms when it is much easier to treat.
+That’s why we perform an oral cancer screening in Denton at every dental checkup and cleaning appointment.

 Why Choose Prime Dentistry for Oral Cancer Screenings?

 - Thorough Explanations to Ensure All Concerns Are Addressed

 - State-of-the-Art Dental Technology Available

 Although oral cancer isn’t particularly difficult to diagnose, it can be challenging for the untrained eye to see the symptoms, especially early on in development and if you’re trying to examine yourself.
 With us, the signs of oral cancer become clear:

 - Lip or mouth sores that don’t heal even after two weeks.